 Scroll to the bottom of the page for a full list of measurements and printable instructions.

 Preheat oven to 250°F. In a medium-sized mixing bowl, add flour, salt, and water.

 Bake ornaments for about 2-hours.
-Ensure that the dough is hardened before removing from oven and no shiny or sticky parts are left.
+Ensure that the dough is hardened before removing from the oven and no shiny or sticky parts are left.
 Bake for additional time if needed.